-Liability Management has played an important role throughout 2018 with regards to achieving TDR growth, reducing bank borrowing heat of extreme volatility in the money market.
+Liability Management has played an important role throughout 2018 with regards to achieving TDR growth, reducing bank borrowing dependencies by sourcing core deposit products, and balancing the heat of extreme volatility in the money market.
 In this regard, the Retail, Corporate and SME Liability units played an important role.
 In 2018, total retail, SME and corporate TDR stood at BDT 40,012 million portraying a moderately strong growth of 15.27% from 2017 and a budget achievement of 81.83%.
 TDR mobilization during 2018 was BDT 25,915 million compared to BDT 20,804 million indicating a 24.57% growth.